-Not implemented-UA has not made further progress toward implementing this recommendation since the 24-month followup.
+Not implemented-As reported in our 48-month followup, UA had not made further progress toward implementing this recommendation since the 24-month followup.
 Specifically, as reported in the 24-month followup, UA included a policy-compliance section in each information security policy that outlines responsibility for tracking noncompliance and consequences for some instances of noncompliance, but these policy-compliance sections do not indicate how or to whom instances of noncompliance should be reported or provide details regarding how instances of noncompliance should be evaluated, how unaddressed noncompliance should be documented, or time frames and other steps for addressing noncompliance, such as corrective action plans.
 As of July 2022, UA reported it does not plan to further revise its university-wide policies and procedures to implement this recommendation because it expects individual unit officials to track and enforce compliance with its IT security policies within their individual units.
 However, its individual units have not consistently implemented its vulnerability management standard and penetration testing procedure, as required by UA's IT security policies (see explanation for Recommendation 2.3a).